MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/xr/live-pc-xrs-nav.md

 ---
-title: Supporting Content for XRs for PC and Mobile
+title: Overview of XRs for PC and Mobile
 description: Xbox Requirements (XRs) for adding Xbox Live to a game on Windows or mobile.
-kindex: Supporting Content for XRs for PC and Mobile
+kindex: Overview of XRs for PC and Mobile
 kindex: Xbox Requirements (XRs) for Xbox Live
 kindex: Xbox Live, XRs
 kindex: Xbox Live, Xbox Requirements (XRs)